 Present & Future Airport Developments: The ongoing Airport 'face-lift' includes expansion of T1&T2, access road, an integrated building linking all 3 terminals, and an automated transportation system linking terminals, shopping mall and hotel.
 Under Phase 1, the following projects are to be completed:

-- Construction on the Integrated Terminal & Rail Link's foundation were completed The rail station is to measure 7,200 sq.meters.
+- Construction on the Integrated Terminal & Rail Link's foundation were completed.
+The large new rail station is is to start service in July 2017.

-- During 2016 (and part of Phase 1) - the following three projects are to be completed:
+- During 2016 (and part of Phase 1) - the following three projects were completed:

 - T1 & T2 are being expanded to a capacity of 18 & 19 million passengers, respectively.

-- 'Terminal 3 Ultimate' - covering 370,000 sq.meters, able to handle over 25M passengers a year, and equipped with the latest technology - opened is first phase of operation in late July 2016, but will continue remaining work until March 2017.
+- 'Terminal 3 Ultimate' - covering 370,000 sq.meters, able to handle over 25M passengers a year, and equipped with the latest technology - opened is first phase of operation in late July 2016, and now also completed its remaining work.

-- Ongoing third runway construction started late 2016.
-A third runway is needed to optimize passenger capacity and flight frequency..
+- Ongoing third runway construction started late 2016, and will optimize passenger capacity and flight frequency..

 - Phase 2 thereafter will focus on carpark construction intended for the integrated terminal complex, which is to enable rail passengers to travel onwards to either Terminals 1 or 2 and the proposed Sky City area (connected by an automated people mover system).
 Until the rail link is fully operational, the state-owned DAMRI' s shuttle will maintain services to West, Souh & East Jakarta and Depok.